Susanwiee/GAIA/README.md

 # GAIA : Genetic Algorithm for Intelligent Architecture

-The devlopment of GAIA is a part of my work for my master´s thesis in mechanical engineering at NTNU trondheim Norway, at the department of industrial and mechanical engineering.
+GAIA was developed as part of my master’s thesis in Mechanical Engineering at the Norwegian University of Science and Technology (NTNU), Trondheim, within the Department of Mechanical and Industrial Engineering.
 GAIA is a two-level generative design tool that bridges urban-scale planning with site-specific building design.
 It integrates geospatial data processing, a urban planning genetic algorithm (UPGA) for optimization, and IFC export (BuildingComposer), enabling planners and architects to explore sustainable urban configurations in a transparent and interactive workflow.

 The workflow begins by pre-processing spatial data layers, such as buildings, nature zones, barriers, and services, extracted from OpenStreetMap and exported as GeoJSON files.
 These are parsed into GeoDataFrames using a custom class called LoadGeoData, which ensures accurate coordinate reference systems and consistent formatting across datasets.
 Sites are defined as polygons in a user-provided file (sites.json), and existing building geometries are modified using a script that estimates missing heights based on levels or default values, resulting in a cleaned and height-complete modified_buildings.geojson file.